marccgrau/honesty-voicebot/README.md

     useLangSmith: true, // Use LangSmith by Langchain to trace the execution of the functions in the config.tsx set to true to use.
 };
 ```

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-I'm the developer behind Developers Digest.
-If you find my work helpful or enjoy what I do, consider supporting me.
-Here are a few ways you can do that:

-- **Patreon**: Support me on Patreon at [patreon.com/DevelopersDigest](https://www.patreon.com/DevelopersDigest)
-- **Buy Me A Coffee**: You can buy me a coffee at [buymeacoffee.com/developersdigest](https://www.buymeacoffee.com/developersdigest)
-- **Website**: Check out my website at [developersdigest.tech](https://developersdigest.tech)
-- **Github**: Follow me on GitHub at [github.com/developersdigest](https://github.com/developersdigest)
-- **Twitter**: Follow me on Twitter at [twitter.com/dev__digest](https://twitter.com/dev__digest)